obreil54/she_and_hers/README.md

 - Delivered a fully custom platform addressing client needs.
 - Significantly increased newsletter subscriptions, growing from 27 to over 1,000 within weeks.

-### Future Plans:
-- Implement admin tools for editing static text and styling changes (e.g., font colors).
-- Introduce additional dynamic features to enhance site customization.

 ## 🧑‍💻 Development Process

 This project was developed solely by **Ilya Obretetskiy**, working closely with the founder of Shers Studios.
 Following an **Object-Oriented Programming** approach, the collaboration translated the brand’s ideas and designs into a functional and elegant platform.

-## 📖 Licensing

-This project is available in a **public GitHub repository** to showcase my development skills as part of my portfolio.
-However, it also functions as a live e-commerce platform for a real company, **Shers Studios**, and serves as their primary online shop.